This section covers

 - Engine Bay Area: I keyed the surface with my Dremel and the 2 mm diamond drill bit.
 Then I slapped on a generous coating of the shiny black brew.

 - Top of Door: Keyed the surface with a round file (as it's a convex area.)
-Then I slapped on a generous coating of my black brew with my [modified] paint brush applicator.
-Not happy with my repair on this area but it'll have to wait until spring.
+Then I slapped on a generous coating of my black brew with my [modified] paintbrush applicator.
+Not happy with my repair in this area but it'll have to wait until spring.
 It's too cold now (Oct.)

 So I took a 50p two-inch brush that had quite tough nylon bristles and some small tie-wraps and I made a number of littler brushes from the big one.
 This was the perfect solution as the brush area was small enough to be manageable but large enough to provide good coverage.
 The bristles were also long and firm enough to provide positive control, and it held enough of the gloop to be able to produce a flat'ish repair surface quickly.
 Bottom line: one 50p brush made about 12 small brushes.